timescale/docs/getting-started/aggregation.md

 However, aggregation calculations can get big and slow, quickly.
 If you want to find the average open and closing values of a range of stocks for each day, then you need something a little more sophisticated.
-That's where Timescale
+That's where $COMPANY
-$CAGGs come in. $CAGG_CAPs can minimize the number of records that you need to look up to perform your query.
+$CAGGs come in.
+A $CAGG can minimize the number of records that you need to look up to perform your query.

-## $CAGGs
+## $CAGG_CAPs

 <CaggsIntro />